cguegan/ChecklistsObservation/README.md

 - [x] Swap toolbar on checklist detail view
 - [x] Disable editing when user starts to execute
 - [x] Start Settings View
+- [ ] Change the name of the app to YachtChecklists
 - [ ] Export PDF of executed checklists
 - [ ] Export PDF of blank checklists
 - [ ] Save executed checklists